ronantakizawa/hemultilayerperceptron/README.md

 # heperceptron
-A Homorphically Encrypted Perceptron based Neural Network for Flower Classification
+A Homorphically Encrypted Multilayer Perceptron for Flower Classification